kubernetes/kubernetes/docs/design/expansion.md

 1. Solutions that require a shell are unfriendly to images that do not contain a shell
 2. Wrapper scripts make it harder to use images as base images
-3. Wrapper scripts increase coupling to kubernetes
+3. Wrapper scripts increase coupling to Kubernetes

 Users should be able to do the 80% case of variable expansion in command without writing a wrapper script or adding a shell invocation to their containers' commands.